5 Ways You're Sabotaging Your Relationships (and What to Do About It)

 Relationships.
 Whether they're romantic partnerships, friendships, or family ties, we often end up sabotaging these relationships in a variety of colorful ways.

 This doesn't necessarily mean we don't want to have these relationships.
 In fact, in most cases we want them to succeed very much.
 But there's something about getting involved in the nitty-gritty of deep, meaningful relationships that can sometimes bring out the sabotage monster in all of us.

 Here are 5 ways you may be sabotaging your relationships:

-"Many of us, when faced with a relationship where the other person doesn't meet our standards or expectations, will immediately decide that the person in question simply isn't good enough and couldn't possibly meet our needs.
-We often dismiss them instantly."
+"Many of us, when faced with a relationship where the other person doesn't meet our standards or expectations, will immediately decide that the person in question simply isn't good enough and couldn't possibly meet our needs."

 No matter how old you are, you have expectations.
 You may expect a swashbuckling knight in shining armor in romantic relationships because you read too many romance novels, or you may expect a friend who is loyal to the absolute death because that's how you are.

 These kinds of expectations are part of the preconceived ideas we all have, and they're usually based on our past experience, or on how we ourselves behave.

 If you're the type of person who is fiercely loyal or who gives everything they've got to a relationship, then most likely you're going to expect the same from another person.
 That's mainly because we're all used to our own way of thinking, and for some of us, it's hard to relate to something different.